You should totally play roller derby

 What if I want to learn how to skate, but I don’t want to play roller derby?

-You’re more than welcome to attend our Rookies sessions if you just want to learn how to skate, but please be aware that they are very much tailored towards roller derby.
+You’re more than welcome to attend our new skater sessions if you just want to learn how to skate, but please be aware that they are very much tailored towards roller derby.